 My view of the educational system expanded after I earned National Board Certification.
-I have been involved with many organizations dedicated to elevating and raising awareness of the education profession and the importance of providing each child access to highly accomplish teaching and each teacher access to high quality professional learning.
-Some of these organizations include America Achieves, The Collaborative for Student Success, TeachStrong, The Michigan Department of Education's Teacher Leadership Advisory Council, and the MI NBCT Network and The National Board for Professional Teaching Standards.
+I have been involved with many organizations dedicated to elevating and raising awareness of the education profession and the importance of providing each child access to highly accomplished teaching and each teacher access to high-quality professional learning.
+Some of these organizations include The Education Trust-Midwest, Teach Plus, America Achieves, The Collaborative for Student Success, TeachStrong, The Michigan Department of Education's Teacher Leadership Advisory Council, the MI NBCT Network, and The National Board for Professional Teaching Standards.

 Throughout my work advocating for the needs of teachers and students, my interest in organizational structures that encourage teacher advocacy and true college and career readiness has grown.